olcf/olcf-test-harness/doc-sphinx/source/user_guide/adding_new_test.rst

     In many cases, the check script serves the function of both the check and report script.
     In that event, report scripts often just ``exit 0``.
+    An alternative to a no-op bash script, you may use ``/usr/bin/echo`` on most Linux systems.

 Example Test from the Ground Up